sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_04_slh_dsa.rst

 - SphincsPlus-sha2-128s-r3.1, deterministic

-For the analysis of SLH DSA, a utility was written that calls the functions to be analysed in a similar way to the Botan CLI.
+For the analysis of SLH DSA, a utility was written that calls the functions to be analyzed in a similar way to the Botan CLI.
 The following call is used to generate a signature:

 .. code-block:: cpp